Cenovus Energy Inc. (CVE) – key numbers that make it a Strong Buy For Now

-Cenovus Energy Inc. (NYSE: CVE) is -17.98% lower on its value in year-to-date trading and has touched a low of $14.38 and a high of $24.81 in the current 52-week trading range.
+Cenovus Energy Inc. (NYSE: CVE) is -18.29% lower on its value in year-to-date trading and has touched a low of $14.38 and a high of $24.81 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CVE stock was last observed hovering at around $15.25 in the last trading session, with the day’s gains setting it 0.67% off its average median price target of $22.75 for the next 12 months.
-It is also 42.92% off the consensus price target high of $27.89 offered by 18 analysts, but current levels are 16.56% higher than the price target low of $19.08 for the same period.
+The CVE stock was last observed hovering at around $15.87 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $22.75 for the next 12 months.
+It is also 43.13% off the consensus price target high of $27.89 offered by 18 analysts, but current levels are 17.48% higher than the price target low of $19.22 for the same period.

 Sponsored